modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 sampling / elicitation / roots handlers.
 Public client method signatures do not change.

 This is the highest-leverage decision in the proposal.
-MRTR replaces server-initiated requests, which in `mcp-core` are handled by request handlers registered in `McpAsyncClient` (lines 225/235/255).
+MRTR replaces server-initiated requests, which in `mcp-core` are handled by request handlers registered in `McpAsyncClient`'s constructor.
 The naive translation would surface MRTR to the user: `callTool()` would return a union type, and every caller would write a retry loop.
 That would be a gratuitous break for every existing user, and would push protocol mechanics into application code.